Multiview point cloud registration with anisotropic and space-varying localization noise: Experimental Results

-where $\sigma>0$ is the noise level and $r\geq 1$ imposes anisotropy in one direction.
-It mimics SMLM data, where the uncertainty in the axial direction is larger than in the lateral plane.
-To simulate space varying noise, the noise level at each point is defined as a sample of a Gaussian distribution centered on $\sigma$.
-In Figure \ref{fig:simulated_data}, we show examples of simulated point clouds with several values of $r$.
+It mimics SMLM data, where the uncertainty in the axial direction is larger than in the lateral plane and it also simulates spatially varying noise since the noise level at each point is defined as a sample of a Gaussian distribution centered on $\sigma$ (respectively $10\sigma$) in the lateral plane (respectively axial direction).
+In Figure~\ref{fig:simulated_data}, we show examples of simulated point clouds with several values of $r$.
 We fix the proportion of outliers points to $10\%$ in all our experiments.
 Finally, the number of point clouds has been set to $M=5$.